ETS-Android5/Invi/docs/_pages/usageguide.md

     <div class="post-thumb"><img src="../images/screen_rent2.jpg" width="250px" height="350px"/></div>
     <div class="post-content">
         <h3 class="post-title">Rental Items List</h3>
-        <p>To view current rented items and your currnet cost please click on the side menu and click rentals.
+        <p>To view current rented items and your current cost please click on the side menu and click rentals.
 You will be greeted with this screen where you can see the details and total cost of your rented items
         <br><br></p>
  </div>
 </div>